On matrix weighted Bourgain-Morrey Triebel-Lizorkin spaces: Abstract

 \section{Abstract}

-We introduce the homogeneous (inhomogeneous) matrix weighted Bourgain-Morrey Triebel-Lizorkin spaces and obtain equivalent norms of these spaces.
+We introduce the homogeneous (inhomogeneous) matrix weighted Bourgain-Morrey Triebel-Lizorkin spaces and obtain their equivalent norms.
 We also obtain their characterizations by Peetre type maximal functions, Lusin-area function, Littlewood-Paley $g_{\lambda}^{*}$-function, approximation, wavelet and atom.
 As an application, we obtain boundedness of pseudo-differential operators with symbols in the H\"{o}rmander classes and H\"{o}lder-Zygmund classes on inhomogeneous matrix weighted Bourgain-Morrey Triebel-Lizorkin spaces.